Libraries & toolchains

 # source ./python_environment/bin/activate

-# Ensure you have installed PyTorch for the correct GPUs.
+# - ensure you have installed PyTorch for the correct GPUs.

-pip3 install ninja einops packaging
+pip3 install ninja einops packaging wheel

 export GPU_ARCHS="gfx90a"